Goodo73/wdiconf_proposals/readme.md

-Title: COBOL Something Something
+Title: Discussions About (Not Quite) Dead Languages; Part 1: COBOL

-Teaser: Something about COBOL
+Teaser: We begin our discussion of programming languages for which, despite public perception, the last rites have not yet been read.
+WS-NOT-QUITE-DEAD-LANGUAGES[0] => COBOL.

-Length: to be determined
+Length: 5-10 mins

 Speaker: Mike Goodwin